-How do I know if I am eligible to receive an University of Edinburgh Bursary?
+How do I know if I am eligible to receive an University of Edinburgh Scholarship?

-The bursary is available to full-time undergraduate students who usually live in England, Wales and Northern Ireland and who are liable to pay an annual tuition fee of £9,000 or £9,250 tuition fee in 2017-2018.
-If your residual household income is £42,600 or less you will qualify for a bursary.
+The award is available to full-time undergraduate students who usually live in England, Wales and Northern Ireland and who are liable to pay an annual tuition fee of £9,000 or £9,250 tuition fee in 2017-2018.
+If your residual household income is £42,600 or less you will qualify for a scholarship.
 Both independent and dependent students are eligible as long as they meet the other eligibility criteria.

 How do I apply for a scholarship?

-In order to be automatically assessed for an University of Edinburgh Bursary you must apply to be financially assessed by your regional funding body - Student Finance England, Student Finance Wales, or Student Finance Northern Ireland.
-When you make your application for student finance you must opt for means assessment and give consent for information to be shared with us for bursary administration purposes.
+In order to be automatically assessed for an University of Edinburgh Scholarship you must apply to be financially assessed by your regional funding body - Student Finance England, Student Finance Wales, or Student Finance Northern Ireland.
+When you make your application for student finance you must opt for means assessment and give consent for information to be shared with us for administration purposes.
 Any family members whose income is assessed as part of your student finance application will also need to give their consent to share.

 How do I know if I have given consent to share my household income details?

-In your application for maintenance loans, grants and tuition fee loan you will have been asked whether you give consent to share your income details.
-Without this consent the University will be unable to assess whether you are eligible to receive a bursary.
+In your application for maintenance loans, and tuition fee loan you will have been asked whether you give consent to share your income details.
+Without this consent the University will be unable to assess whether you are eligible to receive an award.
 If you are not sure whether this consent has been given please contact the relevant funding body (see below).
 You can normally give consent to share over the telephone.

-When will I receive written confirmation of my bursary?
+When will I receive written confirmation of my scholarship?

-Bursary award letters, confirming the level of your University of Edinburgh Bursary, will be issued from the beginning of June onwards.
+Scholarship award letters, confirming the level of your University of Edinburgh Scholarship, will be issued from the beginning of June onwards.
 If you are reassessed during the year e.g. your Student Finance assessment changes, then you will receive a reassessment award letter.
 Please note that the University reserves the right not to make an award where only a provisional household income assessment has been made.